-Do you have a 50 state goal in your travel plans?
+Do you have a 50-state goal in your travel plans?
 In 2021, we finally checked off the state of Michigan in our RV travels.
 (By the way, there is a great map that use on the side of our RV.
 We put up a new state sticker for each state that we visit).

 Having never been to Michigan before this trip, there were several stops planned.
 So, we made a brief stop in the Detroit area where we learned a great history lesson about the Birwood Wall.
-And we also got some new tires for our RV (this was quite the feat with the rubber shortage)!
+And we also purchased new tires for our RV (this was quite the feat with the rubber shortage)!

-A great way you can explore the Island is riding bikes.
-There is an 8 mile loop that goes around the perimeter of the island.
+A great way you can explore the Island is by riding bikes.
+There is an 8-mile loop that goes around the perimeter of the island.
 You can bring your bike on the ferry with you (there is an extra fee) OR you can rent bikes once you arrive.
 You can even rent a tandem bike if you want to give that a try!
 (We rented bikes vs. bringing ours with us).
 Something to be aware of is there are regulations regarding e-bikes.
-You can see the rules and regulations here, but in short e-bikes are not allowed unless you have a mobility disability.
+You can see the rules and regulations here, but in short, e-bikes are not allowed unless you have a mobility disability.
 The whole entire island is a “motorized free” zone.

 Did We Mention the FUDGE?

-Mackinac is known for their many famous fudge shops!
+Mackinac is known for its many famous fudge shops!
 When you walk into these shops, the aromas will have you purchasing all the fudge!
 There are so many varieties from peanut butter, chocolate, and all sorts of blends.
 (Our favorite is the peanut butter chocolate)!

-After eating the world famous Mackinac Fudge, we’re betting you will want to work it off with a good bike ride!
-You can also take a horse drawn carriage ride and experience all the charm of the island that way too if you’re not up for the physical activity.
+After eating the world-famous Mackinac Fudge, we’re betting you will want to work it off with a good bike ride!
+You can also take a horse-drawn carriage ride and experience all the charm of the island that way too if you’re not up for the physical activity.

 The waters around the island are crystal clear (it reminded us of the Florida Keys at times).
 You can see the stones that comprise if lake bed and there are small, gentle waves.
 Take a break from the bikes and sit along the lake shore to enjoy the beauty!
 This is a must-do activity.
 (And a nice little break)!